Levi-Breedlove/gmail-drive-receipt-ingest/README.md

 That means:

 - PDF generation is based on Apps Script blob conversion
-- visual fidelity is strong, but not the same as a true browser screenshot renderer
+- output fidelity is strong, but not identical to a browser screenshot renderer
-- a full rendered email-body PNG screenshot is not supported cleanly in Apps Script-only server-side automation
 - vendor extraction is heuristic, not guaranteed for every merchant format
-- some heavily proxied or authenticated remote images may still fail to appear in the PDF
+- some remote or authenticated images may still fail to render
+- full visual screenshot capture of the email body is not the goal of this workflow

-The best artifact in this workflow is the rendered PDF plus the original saved attachments.
+The strongest archival output in this project is the combination of:

-## Repository Purpose

-This repo exists to turn labeled Gmail receipt emails into a cleaner, searchable Google Drive archive with:

-- readable rendered email PDFs
+- rendered email-body PDF
-- preserved receipt attachments
+- preserved original attachments
 - structured folder organization
-- better filenames for long-term retrieval
+- cleaner searchable filenames

+## Repo purpose

+This repo exists to turn labeled Gmail receipt emails into a cleaner and more maintainable Google Drive archive for long-term receipt storage and retrieval.